JuniperMar/JuniperMar/README.md

 - 👋 Hi, I’m @JuniperMar
 - 👀 I’m interested in computational biology.
-- 🌱 I have experience in HTML, CSS, and Swift.
+- 🌱 I have experience in HTML, CSS, Swift, and Python.
-- 🦉 I’m currently working on learning more Python, R, JavaScript, and possibly some Java.
+- 🦉 I’m currently working on learning more Python, R, and JavaScript!

 <!---
 JuniperMar/JuniperMar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.